Sigh (band)

 Sigh (サイ, Sai) is a Japanese experimental metal band from Tokyo, formed in 1989.
 They gradually shifted from a traditional extreme metal sound to a more experimental, avant-garde style employing symphonic, world music, and progressive elements.
-Their most recent album, Shiki, was released in 2022.
+Their most recent studio album, Shiki, was released in 2022.
+In 2023, Live album "LIVE: The Eastern forces of evil 2022" was released.

 History

 Sigh was founded as a Nordic-influenced black metal band in 1989, with bassist/vocalist/keyboardist Mirai Kawashima, guitarist Satoshi Fujinami, and drummer Kazuki.
-The band has since experienced many lineup changes, but Kawashima and Fujinami remain in the band to the present day and each has played many different instruments.
+The band has since experienced many lineup changes, but Kawashima remains in the band to the present day and has played many different instruments.